-- (1) A lease, agreement, licence, permit or other authority over, or in relation to, land in a special wildlife reserve (other than an agreement or a licence, permit or other authority issued or given under a regulation) may be granted, made, issued or given only- - (a) by the chief executive under this Act with the consent of the landholder of the land; or - (b) under another Act by- - (i) the Governor in Council; or
+- (1) A lease, agreement, licence, permit or other authority over, or in relation to, land in a special wildlife reserve (other than an agreement or a licence, permit or other authority issued or given under a regulation) may be granted, made, issued or given only- - (a) by the chief executive under this Act with the consent of the landholder of the land; or - (b) under another Act by- - (i) the Governor in Council; or - (ii) someone else with the consent of the Minister or chief executive; or - (c) if the landholder of the land gives a lease or sublease of the land to another person-by the landholder with the consent of the chief executive. - (2) A lease, agreement, licence, permit or other authority mentioned in subsection (1) must be consistent with the management principles and the conservation agreement for the special wildlife reserve.

-- (ii) someone else with the consent of the Minister or chief executive; or - (c) if the landholder of the land gives a lease or sublease of the land to another person-by the landholder with the consent of the chief executive. - (2) A lease, agreement, licence, permit or other authority mentioned in subsection (1) must be consistent with the management principles and the conservation agreement for the special wildlife reserve. - (3) As soon as practicable after a lease is granted or given under subsection (1), the person who granted or gave the lease must lodge the lease for registration with- - (a) if the lease is over freehold land-the registrar of titles; or - (b) otherwise-the chief executive (lands).
+(3) As soon as practicable after a lease is granted or given under subsection (1), the person who granted or gave the lease must lodge the lease for registration with the registrar of titles.